Search

 First impressions and access

-- Smooth the driveway and entrance with gravel at the gate and parking pads.
-Add visible address markers or signage so visitors arrive stress-free.
+• Smooth the driveway and entrance with gravel at the gate and parking locations.

 Pastures, fences, and outbuildings

-- Clean barns and sheds.
-Fix obvious rot or leaks and remove old equipment from photos.
-Visible maintenance signals a cared-for property as noted in rural marketing guidance.
+• Clean barns and sheds.
+Fix obvious rot or leaks and remove old equipment or clutter for photography.

 Water features and timing